 LMS vs. knowledge base software

-Learning management systems differ from a knowledge base software because an LMS is purpose built to house learning content used to create exams or courses.
+Learning management systems are different types of knowledge management tools than knowledge base software.
+An LMS is purpose-built to house learning content used to create exams or courses.
 An LMS comes with content types like quizzes, videos, and SCORM files—a standard specific to e-learning.
-A knowledge base, on the other hand, is content agnostic, focused on storage and findability.
+A knowledge base, on the other hand, is a content agnostic knowledge management tool focused on storage and findability.

 Many companies use learning management system software to onboard, upskill, and reskill employees.
 A learning management platform can automatically administer, document, track, and deliver educational materials based on pre-selected criteria.